pivotal/docs-tap/getting-started/config-supply-chain.hbs.md

     Where `YOUR-NAMESPACE` is the name of your secure namespace.

->**Note:** Supply Chain Security Tools - Policy Controller only validates resources in namespaces that have chosen to opt in.
+>**Note** Supply Chain Security Tools - Policy Controller only validates resources in namespaces that have chosen to opt in.

 When you apply the `ClusterImagePolicy` resource, your cluster requires valid signatures for all images that match the `spec.images.glob[]` you define in the configuration.
 For more information about configuring an image policy, see [Configuring Supply Chain Security Tools - Policy](../scst-policy/configuring.md).